niuus/Snes9xRX/README.md

             - hq2x Soft
             - hq2x Bold
             - Scanlines 25%
 	        - Scanlines 50%
 ```

-To use the "Original" rendering, make sure your LCD/LED display supports
+To use the "Original (240p)" rendering, make sure your LCD/LED display
-240p, else you will have a black screen upon returning to the game, or
+supports 240p, else you will have a black screen upon returning to the game,
-your display will warn you that there is no signal.
+or your display will warn you that there is no signal.
 This is the most
 accurate rendition for the resolution from the original Super Nintendo,
 and will give you crisp unfiltered pixels, most ideally suited to enjoy
 on CRT TVs / CRT monitors.
 This rendering mode can even be coupled with